attila-lendvai/maru/README.md

   - An x86-64 backend that directly generates Elf binary files, i.e. no external dependencies are needed for bootstrapping.

+  - With the x86-64 backend and the Linux platform it's truly
+    freestanding: there is no external dependency beyond a bootstrap binary that can animate the codebase.
+No make, no gcc, no assemblers; nothing else than the Linux kernel and a bootstrap binary.

   - An LLVM backend that emits .ll LLVM IR text files.